The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.

 - Physiological Adaptation: 10%

 The students who have studied GNM (General Nursing and Midwife) and B.SC.
-(Bachelor of Science) in nursing, both are eligible for taking NCLEX-PN.
+(Bachelor of Science) in nursing are both eligible to take NCLEX-PN.

 Graduates are prepared to take the NCLEX-PN® exam for licensure.
 Upon passing, graduates can qualify for positions as entry-level Licenses Practical Nurses (LPNs).

-Further they’ve a variety of job settings to choose from- a fast-paced hospital environment, assist patients in a physician’s office, and provide long-term care in nursing facilities and home health care services.
+Further, they have various job settings to choose from- a fast-paced hospital environment, assisting patients in a physician’s office, and providing long-term care in nursing facilities and home health care services.

-The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.
+Individual State Boards of Nursing administer the National Council Licensure Examination for Practical Nurses (NCLEX-PN exam).
 The NCLEX-PN is often referred to as “The Boards” or “State Boards.”

 These boards have a mandate to protect the public from unsafe and ineffective nursing care, and each is responsible for regulating the practice of nursing in its respective state.

 The NCLEX-PN is a test that is administered to all nursing school graduates.
 It is meant to ensure that each nurse is competent and can practice safely as a new nurse.
-The NCLEX is based on Computerized Adaptive Testing (CAT) that basically means that each test is different.
+The NCLEX is based on Computerized Adaptive Testing (CAT) which means that each test is different.

-NCLEX-PN is provided in a (CAT) format and is presently administered by Pearson VUE in their network of Pearson Professional Centers (PPC).
+NCLEX-PN is provided in CAT format and is presently administered by Pearson VUE in their network of Pearson Professional Centres (PPC).
 With computerized exams such as this, the computer selects which question you are asked based on how you answered the previous question.

 During your last semester of nursing school, you’ll receive two applications: An application for licensure and an application for the NCLEX-PN Exam.
 On a predetermined date, you will be required to submit the completed forms and the licensure fees to your nursing school.